-Our compensation committee in 2015 consisted of Alexander Ruckdaeschel, William Lee and Michael Scott, each of whom was a non-employee director.
+Our compensation committee consists of Alexander Ruckdaeschel, Edward Kay and Michael Scott, each of whom is a non-employee director.
 Mr. Ruckdaeschel is the chairperson of our compensation committee.
-Our compensation committee currently consists of Messrs.
-Ruckdaeschel, Scott, and our recent board appointee Mr. Kay effective April 2016.
 Our board of directors has determined that each member of our compensation committee is an independent director as defined by Rule 10A-3 promulgated by the SEC pursuant to the Securities Exchange Act of 1934, as amended and under the current rules of the NASDAQ Stock Market.
-Our compensation committee met six (6) times in 2015.
+Our compensation committee met two (2) times in 2016.